 2. Enroll in a weekly sport/fitness activity.

 Maybe a weekly commitment isn’t your thing.
 There are plenty of programs that allow you to drop in and participate in activities during a set weekly time.
-Check out local open gym times, indoor trampoline parks like Airtime, open swimming at Aqua Tots, community centers, roller skating, bowling, laser tag or bounce houses for indoor physical activity opportunities.
+Check out local open gym times, indoor trampoline parks like Airtime, open swimming at Goldfish, community centers, roller skating, bowling, laser tag or bounce houses for indoor physical activity opportunities.

 3. Build an obstacle course in your living room.